-The former People, Culture and Social Responsibility Committee assists and guides management's activities in achieving the Company's diversity and inclusion objectives.
-This is now the mandate of the Remuneration, People and Social Responsibility Committee.
+The Remuneration and People Committee assists and guides management's activities in achieving the Company's diversity and inclusion objectives.
+This was previously the mandate of the former Remuneration, People and Social Responsibility Committee.

-Gender equality remains a priority for the Group and its progress against achieving the measurable gender diversity objectives were previously reported to the Board by the former People, Culture and Social Responsibility Committee.
-This is now the mandate of the Remuneration, People and Social Responsibility Committee.
+Gender equality remains a priority for the Group and its progress against achieving the measurable gender diversity objectives were previously reported to the Board by the former Remuneration, People and Social Responsibility Committee.
+This is now the mandate of the Remuneration and People Committee.
 The other diversity areas of focus for the Group, including gender diversity, multicultural diversity, and Lesbian, Gay, Bisexual, Transgender, Queer and Intersex (LGBTQI) diversity, remain as priorities.